 The Deborah Munroe Noonan Memorial Research Fund, established in 1947 by Frank M. Noonan in memory of his mother, continues its proud tradition of supporting improvements in the quality of life for children with disabilities.
 Recognizing that children’s health services and supports are provided in a wide range of community settings as well as hospitals, the Noonan Research program welcomes research proposals from both nonprofit organizations and academic institutions that serve children with physical or developmental disabilities and associated health-related complications.
 Eligible organizations and target populations must be within the Fund’s geographic area of interest of Greater Boston.

-New to the 2019 Grant Cycle - Development and Transition Award (2yr/$160K)

-The 2019 Grant Cycle introduces a new opportunity to receive two-years of funding to support clearly planned, comprehensive projects that advance the research that improves the quality of life of children with disabilities.
-Examples of such two-year projects may include:

-The completion of detailed, comprehensive research projects to obtain compelling research data that informs subsequent implementation of programs, courses, etc.

-The completion of a demonstration project and subsequent evaluation studies that will enable additional funding support or provide evidence to promote development of an intervention/program/course.

-The collection of new data that will enable the application for larger federal- or privately-funded grants.

 The Noonan Program supports all investigators irrespective of seniority and/or area expertise, this includes established investigators in other research areas who wish to apply their expertise to childhood disability research.
 Neither an academic faculty position nor an advanced degree is required.
 All applications should include personnel with research expertise either as a principal investigator or co-investigator.
 U.S. citizenship is not required.

 Bank of America, N.A., has retained The Medical Foundation, at Health Resources in Action (HRiA) to administer the Deborah Munroe Noonan Memorial Research Fund grantmaking program.
 HRiA is a nonprofit Boston-based organization that advances public health and medical research.
 The Medical Foundation creates and administers research grant programs and offers life sciences consulting for private individuals, bank trusts and foundations.